 The Field of view (FOV) property specifies the number of degrees between the edges of the camera frustum.
 The larger the value, the stronger the sense of 3D in your scene.
 By default, the FOV orientation property is set to use the vertical FOV.
 This value is the number of degrees between the top and bottom edges of the camera frustum.

+The FOV orientation property specifies either a Vertical (the default setting) or a Horizontal orientation for the field of view.
 The horizontal FOV determines the number of degrees between the left and right edges of the camera frustum.
 It is automatically calculated based on the aspect ratio of the scene when the FOV orientation is set to vertical.
 You can set the orientation to horizontal to translate FOV values from graphics tools such as Maya and Blender, which use horizontal FOV by default.

 The default values are intended to cause anything within the view of the camera to be rendered.
 Aside from special clipping effects, you may need to adjust these values to more closely contain your content for better results with ambient occlusion or with effects that use the depth buffer of the camera, such as the depth of field effect.